harithar1234/Projects_Placements/README.md

 ## Binary Classifier
 * Utilized a Stacking Ensemble Model, to combine three base models: Random Forest, LightGBM, and XGBoost. <br>
-* Integrated predictions from base models using a meta-model (LightGBM) to develop a binary classifer model to determine whether the driver was at fault in the accident.The model accuracy was 87 percent. <br>
+* Integrated predictions from base models using a meta-model (LightGBM) to develop a binary classifier model to determine whether the driver was at fault in the accident.The model accuracy was 87 percent. <br>
 https://github.com/harithar1234/Projects_Placements/tree/main/Hackathons/Is%20the%20driver%20at%20fault%3F